hanishkvc/prgs-docs-spreadsheetkvc/README.md

 content of the cell.

 As and when the user presses the enter key, the data entered till that point gets saved into the cell.
-If one exits without pressing enter then any data entered after the last enter key press will be lost.
+If one exits edit mode without pressing enter then any data entered after the last enter key press will be lost.

 User needs to press ESC key to exit from this mode and go back to default command mode.
+This also triggers the logic to remove any white space at the begining and end of the current edit buffer, as it gets saved into the cell.
+So use the currently configured quote char at the begining and end of the cell content being edited, if you have white space at the begin or end of the current cell content, which you want to save as part of the cell.

 NOTE: If user enters a very long line, then it may wrap to next line in the edit / insert mode, however when escaping back into the command mode, the cell content wont wrap into